What is Exploratory Testing?

 - So in other test cases were evolved.

-I prepared notes and reports during my testing to discuss my observation with the BA and client involved.
+I prepared notes and reports during my testing to discuss my observation with the BA and the client involved.

 The fundamental strategy of exploratory testing is to have a plan of attack.
 Start testing with your idea and improvise new test cases based on your knowledge and observation.

 - Make use of heuristics to guide testing.

-- Test cases execution and test case creation go hand in hand.
+- Test case execution and test case creation go hand in hand.

 - Test cases keep on evolving based on tester observation and learning.

 - Different testing techniques like Boundary value analysis, equivalence testing, etc. can be applied to ET.

 - Session-based ET can be used to make it more structured and focused.

-- Testers can branch out there ideas but never stray from your mission.
+- Testers can branch out their ideas but never stray from your mission.

-- ET testing does not use scripts, instead depends on tester’s intuition, skill, and experience.
+- ET testing does not use scripts, instead depends on the tester’s intuition, skill, and experience.

 Benefits of this testing include: